MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-captionml-property.md

  `<Language ID>='<caption>'`

  `<Language ID>` is the standard Windows three-letter language ID, and `<caption>` is the caption text for this language.
-Use semicolons to separate entries.
+Use commas to separate entries.

  The following example shows a CaptionML value.

  `CaptionML = DAN='Navn',DEU='Name',ESP='Nombre',FRA='Nom';`

 In this example, values are set for Danish (DAN), German Standard (DEU), Spanish Traditional Sort (ESP), and French Standard (FRA).

 > [!NOTE]
 >  On Role Center type pages, the CaptionML property value is used as the display name for the associated Profile in the client.